simpleinvoices/simpleinvoices/docs-rspress/docs/guide/getting-started.md

 # What is Simple Invoices

 Simple Invoices is a **web-based invoice management system**: free, open-source, and self-hosted.
 It lets you create, manage, and send invoices from any device with a browser.
-No app installation required.

 It's built on a traditional LAMP stack (PHP + MySQL/MariaDB/PostgreSQL/SQLite) and has been running since **2005**, making it one of the longest-running open-source invoicing projects.